 Reading Time: 2 Minutes

-In the 1860's more times than not, any surgical procedure resulted in death.
+In the 1860's more times than not, a surgical procedure resulted in death.
 Why?
-At the time not many knew, they just assumed it was the risk of such an intrusive procedure.
+At the time, many assumed it was the risk of such an intrusive procedure.
 Doctors tried improving mortality by working on technique; some experimented with ways to speed up operations.
-However with all of the shaved seconds and enhanced techniques death rates were virtually unaffected.
+However, with all of the shaved seconds and enhanced techniques, death rates were virtually unaffected.
 That was until a British Surgeon by the name of Joseph Lister developed a solution that changed the practice of medicine forever.

-Lister taught us the only way to generate something unique is to remove yourself from your iconoclastic environment.
+Lister taught us a way to generate something unique is to remove yourself from your iconoclastic environment.
 Find inspiration outside of what feels familiar.
 It's easier to look at the massive wave of startups that found success with new behaviors or models, then stretch those improvements to other similar industries or verticals.
 But the next big solution won't be an extension of those companies; it will be something that affects an entirely new part of our life, maybe through a whole different medium.